Víctor Camarasa: Betis

 On 29 June 2017, Camarasa signed a five-year contract with Real Betis in the same league.
 He scored his first competitive goal for them on 18 December, helping close a 2–0 away victory over Málaga CF.

 On 9 August 2018, Camarasa joined Cardiff City on loan for the upcoming campaign.
 He made his Premier League debut nine days later, playing 76 minutes in a 0–0 home draw against Newcastle United.
 His first goal came on 2 September, but in a 3–2 loss to Arsenal also at the Cardiff City Stadium.

 In August 2019, Camarasa signed with Crystal Palace on loan until the following 30 June, with an option to make the move permanent afterwards.
-He made his debut on 27 August in a 0–0 home draw against Colchester United in the second round in the EFL Cup, with the tie being lost after a penalty shoot-out.
+He made his debut on 27 August in a 0–0 home draw against Colchester United in the second round of the EFL Cup, with the tie being lost after a penalty shoot-out.

 Camarasa returned to both Alavés and the Spanish top division on 13 January 2020, agreeing to a six-month loan deal.
 He missed the entire 2020–21 due to an anterior cruciate ligament injury.

 On 31 January 2023, Camarasa left the Estadio Benito Villamarín.

 Oviedo

 On 1 February 2023, Segunda División club Real Oviedo announced an agreement in principle with Camarasa for him to join until the end of the season.
+In September, he took a leave of absence for an indeterminate period to "take care of his mental health".

+Camarasa left in July 2024, after his contract expired.

+Debrecen

+On 10 September 2025, Camarasa signed with Nemzeti Bajnokság I club Debreceni VSC.

+Later career

+On 10 July 2024, Camarasa agreed to a one-year deal at fellow second-tier CD Eldense.